 The time series of the global bias between RA wind speed super-observations and the ECMWF model wind speeds over more than 5 years (from 11 September 1997 to 7 April 2003) is plotted in Figure 12.
 Both 5-day and 30-day running means of the bias are plotted.
 A similar plot for the root mean square differences (RMSE) is shown in Figure 13.
-Unlike the similar wave plots the erroneous RA observations collected after the recovery from the ERS-2 anomaly in January-February 2001 were filtered out.
-One can also recognize the worsening of the agreement (increase of RMSE) after June 2001 when the ZGM was activated on the platform AOCS.
-Compared to ECMWF winds, the best performance of the RA winds happed after the implementation of the new yaw control system in March 2002 as can be clearly seen in Figures 12 and 13.
+Unlike the similar wave plots the erroneous RA observations collected after the recovery from the ERS-2 anomaly in January-February 2001 were not filtered out.
+One can also recognize the worsening of the agreement (increase of RMSE) after the loss of gyroscopes.
+Compared to ECMWF winds, the best performance of the RA winds happened after the implementation of the new yaw control system in March 2002 as can be clearly seen in Figures 12 and 13.
 Unlike the wave height comparison, it is difficult to distinguish the impact of the model changes on the statistics.
 This is mainly due to the instability of the RA wind product.